 - For jointly-owned accounts, you must provide the name, address and ITIN if applicable for all joint owners of the account

-- Maximum value of the account (you can find it on your bank statement)
+- The maximum value of the account (you can find it on your bank statement)

 Tip: All amounts reported on FBAR must be in US dollars, rounded up to the nearest whole dollar.
 If your accounts are held in a foreign currency, you must convert the figures to US dollars using the Treasury Reporting Rates of Exchange for the last day of the calendar year, 31st of December.
 If the Treasury Reporting Rates of Exchange is not available, you can use another verifiable exchange rate.